 I’m moving on from the thrifted plates and coral from the One Room Challenge a couple years ago.
 I’m drawn back to the calming two-color scheme I’ve always had in our bedroom.
 It just works for me.
 And the white ironstone against the green-and-white trellis pattern?
 That is perfection to me right now.

 (Oh, and I really, really don’t like our lopsided, light-dark nightstand situation!
 It’s glaringly apparent in these pictures that it just doesn’t work.
 But I’m stuck with Brian’s dresser in that spot and I love using his great grandma’s treadle sewing machine for my side table.
 Hmm, may be time to rethink that!)

 Disclosure: I received product and/or compensation for this post.
 As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don’t love and think you will find helpful – promise!
 This post also contains affiliate links and by clicking on them you help support AOC at no extra cost to you!
-For more info, you can read our entire disclosure page here.
+For more info, you can read ourentire disclosure page here.